rackerlabs/rackspace-how-to/content/general/windows-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 **Important**: Opting out of UEFI firmware updates and BIOS updates will result in not being protected against Variant 2 2017-5715 of Spectre.

-As always, please contact your support team if you have any questions or concerns.
+As always, contact your support team if you have any questions or concerns.